Muterra/py_golix/README.md

 + Change hash generation to use hash.update method, and then finally call a .finalize
 + Test vectors for all crypto operations
 + Need ThirdPartyID for servers
+    + Cannot create anything
+    + Has no keys
+    + Copies most of the methods from FirstPartyID for unpacking, etc
+    + Can also verify objects
++ Should EVERYONE verify the entire dynamic chain (particularly re: consistent author), or just servers?
+Probably everyone.
+Which means that needs to be added.
+Except, because that is a state preservation issue, that needs to be handled downstream.
++ Consider wrapping all parsing errors in SecurityError

 ## Done